 Place your hands and knees on the floor, then lift your knees while holding onto your hands and your feet, then alternate each leg towards a sprint-block position.

 From the starting position bring your knee to the chest with a small hop, then alternate with the other.
 Perform the exercise while holding your back straight and your upper body weight with your hands.

-This exercises targets your triceps, deltoids, glutes, quads, hamstrings and calves.
+This exercise targets your triceps, deltoids, glutes, quads, hamstrings, and calves.

 Pushup – 15 repetitions